apache/apisix/doc/plugins/traffic-split.md

 Multiple matching rules can be set in `match`, multiple expressions in `vars` are in the relationship of `add`, and multiple `vars` rules are in the relationship of `or`; as long as one of the vars rules is passed, then Indicates that `match` passed.

 Example 1: Only one `vars` rule is configured, and multiple expressions in `vars` are in the relationship of `add`.
-According to the value of `weighted_upstreams`, the flow is divided into 4:2.
-Among them, only the `weighted_upstreams` part represents the proportion of upstream on the route.
+According to the value of `weighted_upstream`, the flow is divided into 4:2.
+Among them, only the `weighted_upstream` part represents the proportion of upstream on the route.
 When `match` fails to match, all traffic will only hit upstream on the route.

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '